ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-math-preliminaries.md

    :scripts: AV/Background/twoColorCON.js
    :align: center

-   A two-coloring for the regions formed by three lines in the plane.
+   A two-colouring for the regions formed by three lines in the plane.
 -->

 <!--
 ::: example
-#### Example: Two-coloring
+#### Example: Two-colouring
-Define a [two-coloring]{.term} for a set of regions as a way of assigning one of two colors to each region such that no two regions sharing a side have the same color.
+Define a [two-colouring]{.term} for a set of regions as a way of assigning one of two colours to each region such that no two regions sharing a side have the same colour.
-For example, a chessboard is two-colored.
+For example, a chessboard is two-coloured.
-Figure #TwoColor shows a two-coloring for the plane with three lines.
+Figure #TwoColor shows a two-colouring for the plane with three lines.
-We will assume that the two colors to be used are black and white.
+We will assume that the two colours to be used are black and white.

 **Theorem:**
-The set of regions formed by $n$ infinite lines in the plane can be two-colored.
+The set of regions formed by $n$ infinite lines in the plane can be two-coloured.

 **Proof:**